Avaiga/taipy/docs/manuals/gui/user_binding.md

 #Binding variables

-Sometimes, you may want to display information that comes from your application.
+Sometimes, you will want to display information that comes from your application.

-In order to do that, Taipy allows [Controls](user_controls.md) to bond directly to your application variables, and display their values.
+In order to do that, Taipy allows [Controls](user_controls.md) to relate directly to your application variables, and display their values.

 Consider the following application:

 ```py linenums="1"
 from taipy.gui import Gui, Markdown

 page = """